 Example: If the breach occurs at the 16-minute mark of the second quarter, the Player would only be permitted to return to the field at the 16-minute mark of the third quarter.

-Despite By-law 17.1, an injured Player need not leave the field via the designated interchange area but the replacement Player must not enter the field until the injured Player has left the field, and must do so via the designated Interchange Area.
+Despite By-law 17.1, an injured Player need not leave the field via the designated interchange area but the replacement Player must not enter the field until the injured Player has left the field and must do so via the designated Interchange Area.
 If a Player who is injured leaves the ground at any place other than through the Interchange Area, that Player can return onto the ground via the Interchange Area only if the trainer has assessed the Player and deems the Player fit to take the field.

 Monitoring the interchange of Players is the responsibility of the Umpire Escort.
 If a breach of By-law 17.1 occurs, the Umpire Escort must report this to the offending team’s Team Manager who must then inform the Timekeeper, advising the Player’s name and number.
 The exclusion time commences upon arrival at the Timekeepers’ area by the Team Manager.